FlatIO/api-reference/spec/README.md

 ## Flat API Specification

 The public API specification is available in `swagger.yml`.
+You can find [a complete changelog on our API Documentation](https://flat.io/developers/docs/api/changelog.html).

 Some indications if you want to make some changes:
 - Before making large changes, please open an issue in this repository.